BLavery/STM32F030F4P6-Arduino/README.md

 b. in the .../1.4.0/ folder, open the existing boards.txt in an editor, and patch in the GenF030 "excerpt" section.

 3. Find your user sketchbook folder ("(documents).../Arduino/" probably, but File/Preferences in your IDE should tell you).
-In its libraries folder, add the libraries supplied here, and the SoftWire & AsyncDelay ones too.
+In its libraries folder, add the libraries supplied here, and the SoftWire & AsyncDelay ones too if needed.

 ## Digital pin numbering: